hadithmv/hadithmv.github.io/notes/scripts/work/dfk/0 readme.txt

-place ** where new rows are supposed to start in the word file.
+1 place ** where new rows are supposed to start in the word file.

-save word file as plain txt, unicode utf 8.
+2 save word file as plain txt, unicode utf 8.

-open in google sheets, remove columns after first column, check if they have text first
+3 upload that txt file in google sheets, check if there are any columns other than first, if so resolve (usually footnote text at this point, copy the out of place text, search in word, find the rest of it, copy the necessary, paste in first column, delete rest of the row), then remove all other columns but first

-download as excel file, find and select, go to special, blanks. then in "cells" menu, click delete. save as plain text called input
+4 download as EXCEL file, find and select, go to special, blanks. then in "cells" menu, click delete, delete cells, shift cells up.

+copy the excel column, paste in new text file called input.txt

+5 save as plain text called input.txt

+6 run processBodyText.js

+ignore...
-...
+... prompt was

 i have text file that looks somewhat like this: